tomatensaus/DeyeSolarDesktop/SmartDeyeDongle.md

 ### What you need to have already:
-* You need to be running a 5kW/8kW/16kW single phase Deye/Sunsynk hybrid inverter (Master & Slave also supported).
+* You need to be running a 5/6/8/10/12/14/16kW single/split phase Deye/Sunsynk hybrid inverter (Master & Slave also supported).
-(Not currently tested split-phase/bi-phase though the code was completed)
-* 3Phase phase has been tested and is now suported.
+* 3Phase 6/8/10/12kW Low Voltage is now suported.
+(Master & Slave also supported)
-* 3Phase hight Voltage is also supported.
+* 3Phase 12/20/30/50 Hight Voltage is also supported.
+(Master & Slave also supported)
-* (String inverters and micro inverters are not currently supported)
+* String inverters and micro inverters are not currently supported

 * You need to run your own home assistant (https://www.home-assistant.io/installation/) on an old PC/VM/Laptop/Rasp Pi or similar must support 64bit.
 * You need to have a 2.4GHz wifi network at the inverter with reasonable network coverage.